MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/manage-operations.md

 # Manage multi-tenant operations

 This article defines how defense organizations should manage operations across multiple Azure Active Directory (Azure AD) tenants.
 An Azure AD tenant is a security boundary and working across these security boundaries introduces operational challenges.
-There are three primary areas of shared operational responsibility: application management, identity governance, and security operations. *Figure 1* provides a blueprint that you should adopt and modify to meet your needs.
+In this scenario, an application workload is deployed to subscriptions attached to a secondary tenant and needs to sign in users from the primary tenant.
+We will look at three areas of shared operational responsibility: application management, identity governance, and security operations. *Figure 1* provides a blueprint that you should adopt and modify to meet your needs.

 :::image type="content" source="./images/management-operations.png" alt-text="Diagram showing the management responsibilities of the primary tenant and secondary tenant." lightbox="./images/management-operations.png" border="false":::
 *Figure 1.
 Operational responsibilities by tenant for multi-tenant defense organizations*